Posted in General

 When you have a trust, you have more flexibility.
 Those who make a trust are able to decide how the property and assets are distributed without having to worry about the formalities of the probate process.

 When it comes to your estate plan, it is important that you make a decision that works best for your circumstances.
 In some cases, it is important to avoid probate.
-To find out more about how to avoid probate, consult with an estate planning lawyer, such as from Wiseman Bray, PLLC, today.
+To find out more about how to avoid probate, consult with an estate planning lawyer, such as Patterson Bray, today.